PostHog/posthog.com/contents/handbook/company/team/lottie-coxon.md

 - Custom Blog artwork
 - Some marketing projects and branding
 - Sometimes I get involved with layouts but usually that is up to Cory
-- Team images and ocassionally organising team bios
+- Team images and occasionally organising team bios
 - Merchandise
 - Basically anything that requires artwork I'm ya (wo)man